carlosp420/nymphalidae_diversification/response_to_reviewers.md

 > We included the following sentence to clarify the issue: **"We expected that coding these two genera as either absence or presence would not have a significant effect on our results."**

+**7, 8, 9.
+Reviewer's Comment:**

+7. First paragraph, second sentence: change the tense of “run” to “ran”.
+8. Second paragraph, third sentence: replace “Thus” with “Furthermore”.
+9. There appears to be an orphaned right-parenthesis at the end of the second paragraph.

+**7, 8, 9.
+Response:**

+> We made the suggested corrections.